Guide To Become a Judge (With 9 Steps and FAQs)

 Since there are many steps to this senior-level role, it is common for the process to take years and often decades.
-In addition to seven years of schooling following high school, a lawyer should expect to spend time trying cases.
+In addition to seven years of schooling following high school, an attorney should expect to spend time trying cases.
 Although it is possible to be appointed or elected to a position with minimal experience, candidates nominated without at least two years of experience trying cases are rare.
-Lawyers or attorneys often earn a judgeship after multiple decades of trial experience.
+Attorneys often earn a judgeship after multiple decades of trial experience.

 The length of a term for a judge varies by the seat they are filling.
-For elected positions, judges hold their seats for terms between four and 15 years before needing to seek reelection if they are still eligible at the end of their term.
+For elected positions, judges hold their seats for terms between four and 15 years before seeking re-election if they are still eligible at the end of their term.
 For federal appointments, as well as some state appointments, judges are given lifetime appointments.
 Such judges continue to serve until they decide to step down.

 What are the requirements to be a judge?